There are two things I remember clearly about Salvatore — his nose and his sandwiches.

 The glory of Salvatore’s sandwich was almost too much to bear.
 Every student within a five-foot radius would grow silent watching, obviously full of jealousy, as Salvatore savored his two slices of soft white bread filled with dark, creamy chocolate.
 Justin, our classmate, tried to contest Salvatore’s claim that his mother packed him chocolate sandwiches by insisting there was no such thing, “tell us what you’re really eating”, he demanded.
 Salvatore’s response was simple: a mischievous smile and another bite of his sandwich.
 I remember watching in awe, longing for a “chocolate sandwich” and wondering how the chocolate stayed forever melted between the slices of bread.
 It wasn’t until many years later (college, in fact) that I discovered Nutella and unlocked the secret of Salvatore’s mesmerizing sandwich.

 The ironic part of this story, though, is that I still marvel at Salvatore’s sandwich.
 It’s not about the Nutella (don’t get me wrong — Nutella is probably one of the most delicious spreads on earth) rather, it’s about the way Salvatore ate his sandwich; it was as if he knew what he had, even at the age of seven or eight.
 Salvatore wasn’t ashamed to be different; he already recognized the value of his culture and he embraced it.
 The Nutella was merely a tangible representation of something far more valuable.

-As someone who grew up with virtually no knowledge of her family tree, no traditions or rituals or foods to tie me to anyone else in this world, I marvel at the way many ways culture is formed, the bonds it forges, and the pride that it instills.
+As someone who grew up with virtually no knowledge of her family tree, no unique traditions, rituals or foods to tie me to anyone else in this world, I marvel at the many ways culture is formed, the bonds it forges, and the pride that it instills.
 And, I want that — I want what Salvatore has had all these years (minus the excessive difficulty drinking from a thermos).

 For now, I’ll just have to settle for my grown-up version of Salvatore’s sandwich: